ibexa/documentation-developer/docs/search/criteria_reference/catalogidentifier_criterion.md

 # CatalogIdentifier Criterion

-The `CatalogIdentifier` Search Criterion searches for catalogs by the value of their identifier.
+The `CatalogIdentifier` Search Criterion searches for a catalog by the value of its identifier.

 ## Arguments